Big Tech: Alphabet

-Alphabet is the parent company of Google, which operates several of the world's most widely used internet services.
+Alphabet is the parent company of Google, which operates several of the world's most widely used Internet services.
 As of 2024, Google is a major provider of online advertising (Google Ads), web search (Google Search), video sharing (YouTube), email (Gmail), web browsers (Google Chrome), web mapping (Google Maps and Waze), mobile operating systems (Android), and cloud storage (Google Drive).
 Its cloud computing division, Google Cloud Platform, ranks third in global market share behind Amazon Web Services and Microsoft Azure.
 Google and Meta are often referred to as a digital advertising duopoly.
 Advertising accounted for 82% of Google's revenue in 2021.

-Alphabet is involved in various research and development initiatives in emerging technology fields including artificial intelligence, quantum computing, and autonomous vehicles.
+Alphabet is involved in various research and development initiatives in emerging technology fields including AI, quantum computing, and autonomous vehicles.
 In 2019, Google announced that its Sycamore processor had achieved quantum supremacy.
 In 2021, Alphabet's subsidiary Waymo launched public robotaxi services in the United States.

 Alphabet reached a market capitalization of $1 trillion for the first time in January 2020, becoming the fourth U.S. company to do so.

 Amazon

-Amazon is one of the largest global e-commerce companies and operates several other business lines, including cloud computing, digital streaming, and artificial intelligence.
+Amazon is one of the largest global e-commerce companies and operates several other business lines, including cloud computing, digital streaming, and AI.
 As of 2024, Amazon accounts for 38% of e-commerce market share in the United States.
 The company's Amazon Web Services (AWS) division is one of the most widely used cloud platforms and has generated the majority of Amazon's operating profit since 2014.

 Amazon was the second U.S. company after Apple to reach a $1 trillion market cap, briefly doing so in 2018 and again in early 2020.
 It closed above that threshold for the first time in April 2020.
 Although Amazon's valuation fell below $1 trillion in late 2022, it recovered in 2023 and surpassed $2 trillion in June 2024.